mykelalvis/FT/Traveller/Library/Introduction to the Traveller Adventure.md

 Initially, the Third Imperium was dominated by the Solomani - a result of the Solomani dominated Sylean Federation, and, to a lesser extent, the influence of the Solomani during the Rule of Man.
 But, today, most citizens of the empire refer to themselves as Imperials, members of the species known as Humani.

-Terra is now a member-world of the Third Imperium, but the Terran Confederation still exists, as an independent empire, now calling itself the Solomani Confederation.
+Terra is now a member-world of the Third Imperium, but the [[Terra|Terran]] Confederation still exists, as an independent empire, now calling itself the Solomani Confederation.
 When the term Solomani is used today to describe a being, it is understood as a term describing a human from this independent state - not an Imperial citizen.

 The Solomani have moved their homeworld to a planet called Home, and there is much friction between the Third Imperium and the Solomani Confederation over the ownership of Earth.